Kuba323/Snake_game/README.md

 # Simple terminal snake game
-### Destination
+### General info
-The aim of the project was to create a game needed to pass a course related to programming
+The aim of the project was to create a game for a programming course.
+### Technolgies
+- C++ 14
+### To Do
+- Replace the console version, a version with graphics,
+- Transfer the game to the embedded platform.